 This tarama is based on a recipe I came across years ago when it was published in the New York Times.

 - 1/4 of an onion, chopped

 - 1 pound Yukon Gold potatoes, boiled, peeled, cooled and chopped

 - 3/4 cup blanched almonds, ground up

 - 2/3 cup lemon juice

-- Have ready your food processor fitted with its blade.
-Mix the onion, potatoes and almonds until they are finely incorporated and the mixture looks smooth.
+- In a food processor mix the onion, potatoes and almonds until they are finely incorporated and the mixture looks smooth.

-- Add the tarama and keep mixing until it's blended.
+- Add the tarama and keep mixing until blended.

 - Add the lemon juice, and mix.

-- While the processor is working add the vegetable oil in a slow, steady stream.
-Add the olive oil slowly, mixing constantly.
-Stop when the salad has the consistency of mayonnaise or of a mouse.
+- Add the olive oil in a slow, steady stream mixing constantly.
+Stop when the salad has the consistency of mayonnaise

 - Refrigerate for at least one hour before serving.